-Kailash Mansarover Yatra from Lucknow is most suitable route for people have less time for the yatra.
+Kailash Mansarover Yatra By Helicopter from Lucknow is most suitable route for people have less time for the yatra.
 Most of places are covered through this route by Helicopter & Luxury buses at comparatively low price compression to Kathmandu.
 Lucknow is well connected from almost every part of India & overseas as well as.
 Train services & Air services are easily available till Lucknow.
 The distance from Lucknow to Nepalgunj is hardly 170 Kms/3-4 Hrs drive.
-We provide comfortable pick-up services from Lucknow Airport or Railway station however people can reach Nepalgunj directly also.
+We provide comfortable pick-up services from Lucknow Airport or Railway station however people can reach Nepalgunj directly also as per their convenience.

 Day 1 – Lucknow – Nepal Gunj (165 Kms/4 Hrs)